Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 What is the difference between Medicare and Medi-Cal?

-As a Medicaid program, Medi-Cal serves as a health care safety net, paying the medical expenses for beneficiaries who have low incomes.
+As a Medicaid program, Medi-Cal serves as a health care safety net, paying the medical expenses for people who have low incomes.
 This can include individuals, families, children and those who are pregnant, as well as seniors and people who have disabilities.
 With Medi-Cal, you have to meet certain income requirements, a condition not required by Medicare.

 Medi-Cal